anurag-dhamala/sol-idb/README.md

-# luc-idb
+# sol-idb
-IndexDB that is vivid.
+IndexDB that is rock solid.
 Dead simple and clear to use.

 **Installation:**
 ```
-npm install viv-idb
+npm install sol-idb

 //Or use your favorite package manager.
 ```